forta-network/docs/docs/starter-get-started.md

         <img width="300px" alt="Wallet Sign" src="../wallet-sign.png">
     </p>
 5. Select or update the selected threat detection kit in the "Select Subscription type" dropdown.
 6. Add a contract/wallet address to watch.
+For contracts, it's recommended to create a subscription for each address pertaining to your protocol, including protocol specific token contract addresses.
 7. Choose notification type and destination.
 <p align="center">
     <img width="500px" alt="Alert Subscription Form" src="../alert-subscription-form.png">